mesosphere/dcos-commons/docs/pages/yaml-reference.md

       * `type`

         Two types are currently supported: `ROOT` and `MOUNT`.
 Both behave the same in terms of persistence; the difference is mainly in how they perform and how they're reserved:
+        <div class="noyaml"><ul>
-        - `ROOT` volumes are against the root filesystem of the host system.
+        <li><code>ROOT</code> volumes are against the root filesystem of the host system.
 In terms of performance they will share IO with the other users of that filesystem.
-In terms of reservations, the requested size is exactly what's obtained.
+In terms of reservations, the requested size is exactly what's obtained.</li>
-        - `MOUNT` volumes are separate partitions which the cluster administrator had mounted onto the host machine as `/dcos/volumeN`.
-These partitions will typically have their own dedicated IO/spindles, resulting in more consistent performance. `MOUNT` volumes are reserved as a unit and are not shared across services.
-If a service requests a 1 GB volume and the `MOUNT` volumes are all 100 GB, then the service is getting a 100 GB volume all to itself.
+        <li><code>MOUNT</code> volumes are separate partitions which the cluster administrator had mounted onto the host machine as <code>/dcos/volumeN</code>.
+These partitions will typically have their own dedicated IO/spindles, resulting in more consistent performance. <code>MOUNT</code> volumes are reserved as a unit and are not shared across services.
+If a service requests a 1 GB volume and the <code>MOUNT</code> volumes are all 100 GB, then the service is getting a 100 GB volume all to itself.</li>
+        </ul></div>

       * `size`